 Learn more about sealing criminal records in Nevada.

 Every immigrant facing Nevada criminal charges should consult with an attorney about trying to get their case dismissed or reduced to a non-removable offense.
-Learn about the criminal defense of immigrants in Nevada.

 6. Related offenses